nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 GuestBook is a **hotel management application** that aims to revolutionise the small hotel and backpacker's inn industry.
 As a **hotel manager**, capitalise on
-GuestBook's **efficient management style** to save you time.
+GuestBook's **efficient management tools** to save you time.
 You can use GuestBook to manage your guests and their details with just your keyboard, literally all in the palm of your hands!
 By using our features, your essential hotel management needs are taken care of.
 With GuestBook, managing guests have never been easier.

-This user guide will ease you in using GuestBook and guide you along to incorporate GuestBook in your management workflow.
+This user guide will ease you in using GuestBook and guide you along to incorporate GuestBook into your management workflow.
 It provides an in-depth description of GuestBook's core features and how to best use them to suite your needs.
 With our intuitive design, you will become a master at using GuestBook in no time!